France ~ Dordogne & Gironde

 Season: April to November.

 Horses: The horses used are mostly locally bred French saddle horses of between 14.2hh and 15.2hh.
 They are well schooled, good-natured and a sensible but forward going and responsive ride.
 Saddles are either English, 'Maclellans' (which are a comfortable cross between an English and western saddle), with western style also available for those who wish.
 Most of the horses are ridden western style and are used to neck reining and to a light contact with the mouth.
 Saddle bags are provided when necessary.
-The horses are tacked up / prepared for you by the local staff.
+The horses are tacked up / prepared for you by your guide, Michel.
 Rides are normally limited to a maximum of 6 guests and are lead by Michel who is French and owns the horses.
-He is an experienced, knowledgeable guide and speaks fluent English.
+He is an experienced, knowledgeable guide, who speaks fluent English and has a real interest in local history, culture, food and wine.

-Pace and experience required: To join these rides you should have a reasonable amount of previous riding experience and should be secure and comfortable on a well-schooled horse at a walk, trot and canter over varied terrain.
-The pace is fairly slow to moderate overall and quite relaxed (the Bordeaux ride offers more chances to canter).
-There is a weight limit of 86kgs (13 stone 7lbs).
+Pace and experience required: To join these rides you should have a reasonable amount of previous riding experience and be secure and comfortable on a well-schooled horse at a walk, trot and canter over varied terrain.
+The riding pace is relaxed, fairly slow to moderate overall (the Bordeaux ride offering the most chances to canter) so they are ideal for intermediate riders.
+Riding hours on Moulin de Labique and Chateau de Rouffiac rides, which are based from one hotel, can be tailored to suit so these programmes can suit more novice riders.
+The rider weight limit is 86kgs (13 stone 7lbs).

-Accommodation on the rides is in a variety of good quality 3* and 4* hotels and chambres d'hotes.
-Hotels are comfortable, chosen as far as possible for their character and all rooms have their own bathroom.
-Most have a good restaurant and several have their own swimming pool for a relaxing dip after the day's ride.
-The Moulin de Labique, where one ride is based and which is also used on the Perigord Ride for a night, is a lovely country house in the heart of the Dordogne.
-Labique & Chateau de Rouffiac have just 7 and 4 bedrooms respectively, all with individual bathrooms, and there are swimming pools at both.
-On the Prestigious Dordogne Ride 4* and 5* hotels are used.
+Accommodation is in a variety of good quality 3* and 4* hotels and chambres d'hotes.
+Hotels are typical of the region, comfortable, chosen for their charm and local character and all rooms have their own bathroom.
+Many of the hotels have an excellent restaurant and several have a swimming pool.
+Moulin de Labique and Chateau de Rouffiac, which are used as bases for some rides, have just 7 and 4 bedrooms respectively, all with individual bathroom, and there is a swimming pool at both.
 Rates assume accommodation in twin rooms but single rooms are available at a supplement.

-Itinerary in brief - Perigord Ride.
-Please enquire for other itineraries
+Itinerary in brief - Fortresses & Forests of Dordogne Ride.
+Please ask for other itineraries

 |Day 1||You will be met at Bergerac railway station or airport and driven to a country hotel for dinner and the night.|